 Please contact a CSUMB Financial Aid Advisor.

-If I don't receive financial aid, do I still go through financial aid for the stipends?
+If I don’t receive financial aid, do I still go through financial aid for the research scholarship?

 Yes, you still have to log into your CSUMB financial aid account on OASIS to access the funds.

-Will the stipend affect my financial aid status?
+Will the research scholarship affect my financial aid status?

-Receiving your research stipend will not affect your financial aid status.
+Receiving your research scholarship will not affect your financial aid status.
 If you have questions regarding your financial aid, please contact a .

 What will happen if I have a balance on my financial aid account?